November 10, 2022 | Purdue Global | Updated May 9, 2025

 Why become a nurse?
-High job satisfaction rates, fantastic benefits, abundant opportunities—the reasons are wide and varied.
-Below are 10 excellent reasons to become a nurse.
+High job satisfaction rates, fantastic benefits, abundant opportunities — the reasons are wide and varied.
+Below are 10 excellent reasons to pursue a career in nursing.

-1. Nursing Is an Opportunity to Make a Real Difference in People’s Lives
+1. Nurses Make a Difference in People’s Lives

 3. Nursing Is a Trusted and Respected Profession